marccanby/linguiphyr/paper/paper.md

 ## Data Upload

+The first page of the app is shown in \autoref{fig:figure1}.
 The user first uploads a dataset of linguistic characters, which encode certain properties about languages that are likely to be relevant to the branching structure of the underlying tree.
 The characters should be uploaded as a CSV file.
 An example of the data format is shown below[^1]: